 Bonna didn’t walk, she leaned forward a little bit and half ran whether she was in the house or outside.
 When I think of Bonna, I picture her in long shorts rolled up to just above the knee, a white sleeveless blouse and white Keds.
 I’m remembering her from when I was a kid who loved to spend time with the Lindquists.
 We called it babysitting, but I was having fun.
 I was older than Karen, Kim, and Tammy, and totally responsible and trustworthy, but I was still a kid.

 Wait!!
 Who is John?
 I must have copied the wrong picture.
 I swear I have one that says Happy Birthday Mary.
 Roni’s daughter, Glenda is the girl behind the sign.

-When Karen sent me some photos of their recent road trip, she told me they always take Bonna’s tennis shoes with them.
-She said about ten minutes into the drive, they look at the shoes and they’re turned in exactly like they did when Bonna wore them.
+When Karen sent me some photos of their recent road trip, she told me they always take their mom, Bonna’s tennis shoes with them.
+She said about ten minutes into the drive, they look at the shoes and they have turned inward exactly like they did when Bonna wore them.

 It’s funny.
 I’m sitting here writing, and I’m saying, “What should I say now Bonna?
 She’s telling me to put the picture Karen sent me of her shoes in next.
 She wants to see if they’re really pigeon-toed.

 “I see you upgraded to Nikes.
 What next Bonna?”
 I ask.